Queens Theatre (New York City): 1985–93 conversion

 The circular theater closed in 1985.
 A $4 million project converted it into a 476-seat community theater, designed by architect Alfredo De Vido, opened in 1993.
 The conversion was a "wonderful success" according to Queens Borough President Claire Shulman, who said she was an attendee at the 1939 World's Fair (held at the same site) as a little girl.

 It became known as the Queens Theatre in the Park.
 The theater is now used for cabaret, concerts, Broadway revivals, new productions, and film festivals.
 The playhouse hosts various drama, dance, music, performance art, troupe, and comedy performances as well as children’s events.
 The theater has been a venue for the Independent Film Showcase and is intended to meet the various interests of the diverse population of Queens.
 The work completed in 1993 improved acoustics and added a public elevator, additional lighting and rigging, "front-of-house catwalks", and reworked the facades.
 The original dome was strengthened and a second roof added, abating noise from nearby LaGuardia Airport.
 A 100-seat "flexible studio theater" was also added in the downstairs "for more experimental fare".

 In 1993 the famed Kitty Carlisle Hart was hostess at a Queens Theatre in the Park gala held at Terrace on the Park.

-The operators of the theater became an independent nonprofit in 1997.
-A member of the Cultural Institutions Group, it is funded in part from the New York City Department of Cultural Affairs and hosts approximately 300 events a year.
+The operators of the theater have been listed as a nonprofit since 1997.
+A member of the Cultural Institutions Group, it is funded in part from the New York City Department of Cultural Affairs.

 During the 1996–97 season it had attendance of 90,000 people at more than 300 performances of theater, music, dance, children's shows and workshops, films and festivals.
 In an effort to reach Latinos, a Latin American festival was hosted.
 The 1964–1965 New York World's Fair New York State Pavilion was listed on the National Register of Historic Places in 2009.

-2008–10 addition
+2008–09 addition

-A 2008–10 addition, designed by Caples Jefferson Architects with Lee/Timchula Architects, added a reception hall.
+A 2008–09 addition, designed by Caples Jefferson Architects with Lee/Timchula Architects, added a reception hall.
 A transparent circular pavilion, it is said to be "especially dramatic at twilight, when the sunset-colored, invert dome appears to hover and flow in the dark."

-A 600-person "nebula" reception space was part of a restoration project completed in 2010.
-Architects involved included Caples Jefferson Architects.
+A 600-person "nebula" reception space was part of the restoration.
 This renovation was awarded the 2011 Architectural Lighting Light & Architecture Design Award.

 In 2009, the theater was added to the National Register of Historic Places as one of the three qualifying structures that make up the New York State Pavilion from the 1964 New York World's Fair.